Kuji Sea Cliffs

 The Samurai on the Bus

-In many ways, Japan is a culture built quite literally on wood and I have always been fascinated by its unique uses in Japanese art and architecture.
+In many ways, Japan is a culture built quite literally on wood, and I have always been fascinated by its many uses in Japanese art and architecture.
 Buddhist temples, Shinto shrines, and feudal-era castles would certainly be in the forefront.
 (See photo of the wood and stone-built Nagoya Castle above).
 In addition, the bo-staff, shoji screens, and geta clogs come to mind as well.
 My trek to the Kyomizu-dera, one of the most impressive-an oldest-wooden structures in the world, was the highlight of a very eventful trip.
 Moreover, my first trip back to Kyoto in twenty-five years gave me new insights for stories that will be appearing on this site in the near future.

 Although I was able to seek out the traditional side of Japan, three things from its modern face really caught my attention.
 These, not in any particular order, was the fascination of young Japanese males with looking feminine, the almost complete lack of trash cans anywhere, and the huge numbers of foreign workers I found in every factory I visited.
 This may seem like a strange and disconnected list, but the first had me scratching my head and wondering what the attraction was for these young people.
 The second, caused me great consternation because I was nursing a head cold.
 And thirdly, while it might be an economic necessity, I found it odd to find factories full of Brazilians and Bolivians.

-"Big deal," but I wasn't prepared to see nearly every young man between high school age, and thirty-something wearing makeup, blouses and frilly shirts, or sporting teased-out, orange hair.
-Conversely, my impression was that it's the women who are now dressing more conservatively, although mini-skirts and high-heels are all the rage.
+As to the first, one might say, 'Big deal,' but I wasn't prepared to see nearly every young man between high school age, and thirty-something wearing makeup, blouses and frilly shirts, or sporting teased-out, orange hair.
+Conversely, my impression was that it's the women who are now dressing more conservatively, although mini-skirts and high-heels are still in vogue.
 Certainly, none of the chaps in our group complained about that.
 Gone, however, is the long, beautiful (in my opinion), jet-black hair of Japanese women.
-Virtually every woman dyes her hair in shades from auburn to kool-aide orange.
+Virtually every woman dyes her hair in shades from auburn to Kool-aide orange.
 But enough on hair and on to trash cans, or their lack of.

 Due to my nose running constantly, I was forced to use large amounts of Kleenex.
 Which normally wouldn't be a problem, except I couldn't find anywhere to dispose of the used tissues in public.
-Whether I was in a train station, the subway, numerous tourists spots, or the hotel lobby, I could not, quite literally, find a place to throw out trash.
+Whether I was in a train station, the subway, numerous tourists' spots, or the hotel lobby, I could not, quite literally, find a place to throw out trash.
 What I could find were recycling bins for glass, plastic, and cans often next to the ubiquitous vending machine.
 I was finally forced to find public toilets where I could empty my pockets.
 Restrooms, by the way, didn't have trash cans either.
 Recycling is certainly in full force in Japan.
 Which is great for conserving resources, but annoying as hell if you are traveling with a cold!
 Now on to all the foreign workers.

 Now we come to the Samurai on the bus.
 When my son saw the title of this post, he thought I was describing myself, but alas, I am not comparing myself to a feudal retainer from Japan's Middle Ages.
 It is in reference to the airport bus driver who took us from the JR station to the Nagoya International Airport.